Municipal Leadership Academy

 Both newly elected and veteran mayor and council members will benefit greatly from participating.
 MLA is also an excellent training opportunity for city staff, including city administrators, city clerks, and other city officials.
 All city officials are welcome!

 Successful leadership and management requires an understanding of the basics of city government and the responsibilities of city officials.
-The first part of MLA provides an overview of city government, attendees will receive the 2022 Iowa Municipal Policy Leaders’ Handbook, which is a great resource on all things city government.
-The handbook alone is a $40 value!
+The first part of MLA provides an overview of city government with a focus on the following topics:

 Budget and Finance